-The deep-sea environment into which BP operations are gradually extending is generally poorly understood with surveys regularly discovering new habitats and communities of animals previously unknown to science.
-There is inevitably a lack of historical data which can be used as basis for baseline knowledge and prediction.
-It is however apparent that all deep-sea environments support a wide range of animals that contribute significantly to global biodiversity.
+The deep-sea environment, into which BP operations are gradually extending, is generally poorly understood.
+Surveys regularly discover new habitats and communities of animals previously unknown to science.
+Inevitably, there is a lack of historical data which can be used for baseline knowledge and prediction.
+It is, however, apparent that all deep-sea environments support a wide range of animals that contribute significantly to global biodiversity.

-By establishing long term monitoring of the deep sea physical environment and biological activity in that environment it should be possible to compensate to a large degree for previous lack of knowledge.
-Hitherto only two deep-sea sites in the world's oceans have been the subject of long-term studies exceeding 5 years, Station M in the NE Pacific Ocean (Smith et al. SCRIPPS Institute of Oceanography, University of California) at 4100m depth, studied since 1989 and the Porcupine Abyssal Plain (Bengal) station at 4800m in the NE Atlantic Ocean.
-At both stations important annual cycles have been observed with considerable variability from year to year and changes in dominant fauna over decadal time scales.
-In an oil production area such spontaneous changes need to be distinguished from any anthropogenic (man made) influences imposed on the deep-sea environment.
+By establishing long-term monitoring of the deep sea physical environment, and biological activity in that environment, it should be possible to compensate to a large degree for previous lack of knowledge.
+Hitherto only two deep-sea sites in the world's oceans have been the subject of long-term studies exceeding 5 years: Station M in the NE Pacific Ocean (Smith et al. SCRIPPS Institute of Oceanography, University of California) at 4100 m depth, studied since 1989; and the Porcupine Abyssal Plain (Bengal) station at 4800 m in the NE Atlantic Ocean.
+At both stations, important annual cycles have been observed with considerable variability from year to year as well as changes in dominant fauna over decadal time scales.
+In an oil production area such natural changes need to be distinguished from any anthropogenic (man-made) influences imposed on the deep-sea environment.

 A series of scientific meetings were set up (held at the Scripps Institution of Oceanography) to discuss the feasibility of establishing a long-term monitoring station within BP operating areas.
-The first meeting (September 2004) concluded the establishment of a long-term monitoring station in the Atlantic Ocean would, after a minimum 3-4 year time span, begin to allow discrimination of patterns of local change that could be compared with global changes.
-An objective should be achievement of a 20 year time span of operation to allow monitoring for the life time of the production in the area.
+The first meeting (September 2004) concluded the establishment of a long-term monitoring station in the Atlantic Ocean would, after a minimum 3 - 4 year time span, begin to allow discrimination of patterns of local change that could be compared with global changes.
+An objective should be the achievement of a 20 year time span of operation to allow monitoring for the lifetime of oil production in the area.
 This would provide long-term environmental assurance but also make a major contribution to science.

-At the conclusion of the first meeting Oceanlab (University of Aberdeen) were tasked with developing a number of design options to satisfy the compromise between scientific requirements and the practicalities of deploying a platform in the vicinity of BP offshore operations A further meeting of the Steering committee in April 2005 discussed and enhanced both the scientific objectives and the specification for the Oceanlab designs.
-The platform is now under contraction and scheduled for installation in autumn 2007.
+At the conclusion of the first meeting, Oceanlab (University of Aberdeen) were tasked with developing a number of design options to satisfy the compromise between scientific requirements and the practicalities of deploying a platform in the vicinity of BP offshore operations.
+A further meeting of the Steering committee in April 2005 discussed and enhanced both the scientific objectives and the specification for the Oceanlab designs.
+The DELOS platforms were deployed in February 2009..